Mr. Mohn's Literacy Corner

 Research Process (using Kuhlthau's Library Research Process Model) - A special thanks to Dr. Carol C. Kuhlthau for giving me permission to reproduce many of her worksheets from her book, Teaching the Library Research Process, 2nd edition.

-Click here to download the information literacy rubric template which allows you to copy and paste rubric information so you can pick and choose the rubrics you want to teach as part of your research assignment.
-Also, you don't have to re-type this information from one document to the template.
-You can edit the information literacy rubric to customize it to your project.
+Click here to download the information literacy rubric template.
+This template allows you to cut and paste the rubrics in the Microsoft Word documents list below.
+Use this template so you don't have to re-type these rubrics from one document to your students' assignments.
+Once the rubrics are transferred to your template you can edit the information literacy rubric to customize it to your project.

 Initiating a Research Assignment (Step 1)